microsoft/powerplatform-cli-wrapper/README.md

 1) If you are getting an E401 error then it is likely that your PAT in GitHub expired, if it didn't then try to login again by running 'npm login --scope=@microsoft --registry=https://npm.pkg.github.com' and provide the PAT as password.

-2) For Testing before releasing a package: you can run gulp ci in cli-wrapper after making changes and copy the generated dist folder into ".\<pp-build-tools (or) pp-actions>\node_modules\@microsoft\powerplatform-cli-wrapper"
+2) For Testing before releasing a package on local machine: you can run 'gulp ci' in cli-wrapper after making changes and copy the generated dist folder into ".\<pp-build-tools (or) pp-actions>\node_modules\@microsoft\powerplatform-cli-wrapper"